THE RISE OF SLOW TRAVELING

 In short, slow travel is when you stay at a location for longer periods of time than a standard vacation.
 It is for those who want to truly live in a new place to get a more comprehensive experience as to what the place is all about.

 This travel option is for the person who needs more than a week off of work.
 It is a lifestyle movement that includes living in destinations where others go for a vacation and making it your day-to-day life.
-By working remotely or for short-term periods in each location, it is possible to live, work and travel.
+By working remotely or for short-term periods in each location, it is possible to live, work, and travel in some of the most beautiful and exciting places on earth.

 Why Should I Slow Travel on a Budget?

 SAVE MONEY!
 Spending time living somewhere like a local vs a tourist means you eat like a local, which can greatly reduce your travel food budget vs if you were eating out every day.
 It takes time to find the local gems and to be able to spend time sifting through the many options available in any city.
 With extra time to explore, this means you can find those places for takeout food, but also the small, local markets with fresh food.
-Finding those places will give you an immediate leg up on saving money as you prepare to travel slowly.
+Especially while staying in hostels, having access and knowing where to find fresh food is key.
+Most hostels come equipped with kitchens, which means you can keep your budget down by making most of your meals fresh instead of buying them prepared.

 As a slow traveler, you also get a real feel for the place you are visiting.
 For example, it’s normal for everything to seem amazing when it is new to you, but after being somewhere for a while you grow used to the environment and get a real vibe for the location vs looking at it from your excited newbie perspective.
 There are countless nooks and crannies in any given city, and some towns offer more hidden gems than others.
 It takes digging around, getting a hot tip, and spending time immersing yourself somewhere to find those places.
 By traveling slowly, you can find the places where locals hang out and enhance your time there.